What is a statement of capital?

 Most companies will be in the position of reporting a total amount unpaid of £0.

-For each class of share, a statement of capital requires the following to be reported:
+For each class of share, a statement of capital must include:

-• The name of the share class – This is a basic reference to identify the share class, and is required even if there’s only one class in existence.
+• The name of the share class – This is a basic reference to identify the share class.
+It is required even if there’s only one class in existence.
 Popular examples include Ordinary, Ordinary A, Preference etc., often giving a strong clue to the type of shares they are.

 • Prescribed particulars of the rights attached to shares in the class – the prescribed particulars are the rights, obligations and other conditions that pertain to shares in this class.
 They include details such as voting rights, dividend rights and any right to redeem the shares.
-While these details might also be documented in the company’s articles of association, they must be documented here – it’s not acceptable simply to refer to another document, like the articles.
+While these details might also be documented in the company’s articles of association, they must be documented here.
+It’s not permitted simply to refer to another document, such as the articles.

 • The total number of shares in that share class

-• The currency in which the shares are denominated – while most share classes are denominated in Great British Pounds (‘GBP’), Euro, Yen and US Dollar shares are fairly common.
-There’s a whole range of other currencies recognised by Companies House which may, for example, be appropriate for a class of shares if the bulk of the company’s trading activities will take place in the respective country where that currency is used.
+• The currency in which the shares are denominated – while most share classes are denominated in Great British Pounds (‘GBP’), Euro, Yen and US Dollar shares are also fairly common.
+There’s a whole range of other currencies recognised by Companies House.
+These may, for example, be appropriate for a class of shares if the bulk of the company’s trading activities will take place in the respective country where that currency is used.

 • The aggregate nominal value of shares of that class – calculated by multiplying the number of shares in issue for the class by the nominal value of each share.

-The new statement of capital effective from 30 June 2016 removes the need to show the amount paid up and unpaid on each share, instead introducing the simpler requirement to state the aggregate amount unpaid on the company’s shares.
-Previously, shares had to be separated out in the statement of capital by combinations of amounts paid and unpaid per share, which was often a real chore for companies with a complex history of share issues or reorganisations.
+There’s no need to show the amount paid up and unpaid on each share.
+The only requirement is to state the aggregate amount unpaid on the company’s shares.
+In the past, shares had to be separated out in the statement of capital by combinations of amounts paid and unpaid per share, which was often a real chore for companies with a complex history of share issues or reorganisations.

-The change to the structure of the statement of capital doesn’t remove the need for a company to maintain accurate records of the unpaid amounts due on different shares, and a comprehensive shareholder management tool like Inform Direct is invaluable here.
+The change to the structure of the statement of capital doesn’t remove the need for a company to maintain accurate records of the unpaid amounts due on different shares.
+A comprehensive shareholder management tool like Inform Direct is invaluable here.
 If the company later wants to call an unpaid amount, it will need to have accurate and up to date information on which shares it applies to, the amount that’s unpaid and which shareholders hold the shares where the call is due.

 When is the statement of capital needed?